 There are several different sizes of bins, which can store various amounts of refuse.
 Dependent on how much rubbish is generated by your business, you will need a covered bin to store your waste.
 This is a requirement by the Environment Protection Act.
 You may store it for up to three days without collection, as long as it is covered.
 You must then ensure it is collected and disposed of.

-From the smallest 120ml green, sturdy wheelie bin to a six-yard roll top, we provide you with the bin that is best suited to your business’ waste output.
+From the smallest 120 L green, sturdy wheelie bin to a six-yard roll-top or bigger, we provide you with the bin that is best suited to your business’ waste output.
 This is completely free and all part of the service we offer here at Business Waste.

 How do you dispose of our waste once it is collected?